mgalardini/nuncha/README.md

 nuncha
 ======

-Music with a Wii nunchuck
+Music with a Wii nunchuck!

-Communication with the Arduino based on a slightly modified book snippet Sound based on the Mozzi sound synthesis library
+Communication with the Arduino based on a slightly modified book snippet.

+Sound based on the Mozzi sound synthesis library.